activemerchant/active_merchant/README.md

 See [GettingStarted.md](GettingStarted.md) if you want to learn more about using Active Merchant in your applications.

+If you'd like to contribute to Active Merchant, please start with our [contribution guide](CONTRIBUTING.md).

 ## Installation

 ### From Git